FAQs

 What is the structure of the Senate?

-Why are we having Special Elections?
+What are Special Elections?

 Special Elections are a part of the regular constitutional process of the Senate that takes place when there are open seats on the Senate from the regular election cycle, which happens annually at the end of the Spring semester.
 The Senate depends on its Senators to carry out our mission and even if we are down a few Senators it severely hinders our ability to carry out vital functions.
 The Special Elections were designed to both address this issue of short-staffing as well as with the goal of inclusivity and a commitment to our democratic process in mind to allow first-year students and other eligible students who were not able to run for Senator in the regular election cycle for any reason a chance to join our ranks.